 “My dear Lydia Lova – You will not remember me but I remember you so well.
 We were at Ravensbrück together.
 I just want to say how very happy I am for you that the French Government have recognized all the good you have done for France and for all of us.
 I read yesterday that you were given the Légion d’Honneur by General Masson.
 We who remember are very proud of you.
 Good luck to you, our little heroine, always and all my love”

 — Rosa Stern (No. 39486): Kiel.

-On July 3, 1963, Lydia Lova arrived in London for her shows at the Casino de Paris Striptease Theatre in London’s Soho.
-Booked into the Mayfair Hotel, Lydia was “The Naked Heroine”, the alluring Polish dancer (née Lydia de Korczak Lipski on January 8, 1925) who fought the Nazis as a 2nd Lieutenant in the Fighting French Forces, Unit Resistance Deportee (unit of foreign born resistance fighters), survived torture at the hands of the SS at Ravensbruck concentration camp and become a showgirl at the hymned Paris nightspot, the Folies-Bergère.
-In 1960 she was warded the Croix de Guerre and the Légion d Honneur.
+On July 3, 1963, Lydia Lova arrived in London to perform at Soho’s Casino de Paris Striptease Theatre.
+Booked into the Mayfair Hotel, Lydia was “The Naked Heroine”, the alluring Polish dancer (née Lydia de Korczak Lipski on January 8, 1925) who fought the Nazis as a 2nd Lieutenant in the Fighting French Forces Unit Resistance Deportee (unit of foreign born resistance fighters), survived torture at the hands of the SS in Ravensbruck concentration camp and become a showgirl at the hymned Paris nightspot, the Folies-Bergère.
+In 1960 she was awarded the Croix de Guerre and the Légion d Honneur.